 Thank you for your interest in the work of the Sozosei Foundation.
 A spirit of creativity imbues the Foundation's culture and approach.

-Throughout the year, the Foundation will make open calls for proposals across our program areas.
-To be sure you do not miss opportunities to apply for funding please sign up for our newsletter here.
+Throughout the year, the Foundation makes open calls for proposals across our program areas.
+Please sign up for our newsletter here to be sure you do not miss opportunities to apply for funding.

 In between our open calls, we welcome the opportunity to hear from you if your organization meets the criteria for our decriminalization of mental illness or resilient communities program areas and is tax-exempt under Section 501(c)(3) of the Internal Revenue Service Code (or has a fiscal sponsor that has 501(c)(3) status).
 To share an idea or concept, please send a brief overview of your idea (no more than 600 words) to [email protected] and include: a statement of need/the problem to be addressed; the target population to be served and how they may benefit from your organization's efforts; and a timeline for implementation of your work.
 All inquiries will be reviewed within 30 days of their receipt.

 Please note that we do not accept applications for our disaster philanthropy program.

 REQUEST FOR STATEMENTS OF INTEREST - SPRING 2022

 The Sozosei Foundation is excited to announce a new opportunity for funding to support evidence-based programs and innovative (untested) approaches that will disrupt the current practice of criminalizing mental illness and accelerate access to community-based mental health care.